-What Is the Airline Observer?
+What is The Airline Observer?

 Welcome to The Airline Observer, a newsletter dedicated to news and analysis about the global airline business.
 It covers every facet of the business except operations.

-Who Reads The Airline Observer?
+Who reads The Airline Observer?

 The Airline Observer is tailored for professionals who work in the airline and travel industries.
 You have busy jobs, and you may not be able to track every headline and development.
 I do it for you, informing you about the most important news and analyzing it.